jundalisay/spblist/content/en/research/mohammad/quran/sura-012b.md

 No food is served to you, but I have informed you about it before you have received it.

 That is some of what my Lord has taught me.
-I have forsaken the tradition of people who do not believe in Allah.
+I have forsaken the tradition of people who do not believe in Enki.
 Instead, I have followed the faith of my forefathers, Abraham, Isaac, and Jacob.

 Which is better?
-The diverse lords or Allah, the One, the Supreme?
+The diverse lords or Enki, the One, the Supreme?

 You should worship Him.
-The gods of you and your ancestors have no authority from Allah. <!-- Judgment belongs to none but Allah.
+The gods of you and your ancestors have no authority from Enki. <!-- Judgment belongs to none but Enki.
 He has commanded that you worship none but Him.
 This is the right religion, but most people do not know. -->
 {{< /l >}}